Get

 What Can I Give My Dog for an Allergic Reaction?

 If your dog is having an allergic reaction, it’s best to see a vet, but if they are having sudden swelling of the face or throat, you may be directed to give them an antihistamine at home before making the trip.
-Always call your vet before giving any medications to your dog to make sure you offer the right product and dose.
+Always call a vet before giving any medications to your dog to make sure you offer the right product and dose.

 Chihuahua with red swollen eyes from allergies